A graph-based formalism for surface codes and twists: Code examples

 The automorphism group $\text{Aut}(R)$ of a rotation system $R=(H,\lambda,\rho,\tau)$ is the group of all permutations of $H$ that commute with $\lambda$, $\rho$, and $\tau$ \cite{nedela2001regular}.
 Because of the transitivity of the monodromy group $M(R)$ on $H$, knowing where $\kappa\in\text{Aut}(R)$ sends a single flag $h\in H$ is enough to fix the action of $\kappa$ on all of $H$.
 Therefore, the largest the automorphism group can be is $|H|$.
 If $|\text{Aut}(R)|=|H|$, then the rotation system is \textit{regular}, and it represents a regular graph, i.e.~all vertices have the same degree, say $n$, and all faces have the same number of adjacent edges, say $m$.
 These graphs are called $(m,n)$-regular.
 A simple calculation and Eq.~\eqref{eq:Eulers_formula} shows

-All half-edges in regular rotation systems are equivalent up to automorphism.
-Therefore, it is sensible that there is a description without an explicit set of half-edges $H$.
+All flags in regular rotation systems are equivalent up to automorphism.
+Therefore, it is sensible that there is a description without an explicit set of flags $H$.
 This description is realized by first specifying a free group along with identity relations on its generators:

 However, only if $\chi>0$, or equivalently, $1/m+1/n>1/2$, is the group $\mathcal{F}$ finite.
 Additional identities are necessary to compactify infinite graphs.
 Compactified regular graphs are in one-to-one correspondence with normal subgroups of $\mathcal{F}$ with finite index, and moreover these take the form of free groups with additional identities $r_i$ imposed on the generators, e.g.~